 The Feast of Vestrial is an ancient holiday, no longer observed in practically all of Barsaive.
-It was celebrated as described in the narrative text, with the following alteration: no one knew what exact day the Feast would be, until the questors of Vestrial gave the announceeing a treatise transcribed from the journeyman speech of Celía Toresque, held before the Council of Shadows in Bartertown.
+It was celebrated as described in the narrative text, with the following alteration: no one knew what exact day the Feast would be, until the questors of Vestrial gave the announcement.